Menu Belchamp Walter School House

 There seems to be an inconsistancy with the recording in the events surrounding the commissioning, building and operation of the "new" village hall.

 Oliver Raymond was the vicar in 1872, the uncle of J. M. S. R. who is listed as the vicar of St. Mary's until 1889.
-Oliver R was the rector of Middleton and vicar of Belchamp-cum-Bulmer.
+Oliver Raymond was the rector of Middleton and vicar of Belchamp-cum-Bulmer.

 The foundation stone was laid by Mrs. J. M. S. Raymond (1871-1872) and the mallet and trowel are held currenty at Belchamp Hall.